Want to know the big secret to winning I-601 waiver cases?

 A few days ago, a woman in early 30s visited my office to find out if I could help her husband.

 She explained that he traveled to his home country for a green card interview, but he was not allowed to return to the United States.
-Despite assurances to the contrary, her husband’s request for an I-601 waiver had been denied.
+Despite a notario’s assurances to the contrary, her husband’s request for an I-601 waiver had been denied.

-When I asked what her husband told her, she said that he could not prove enough hardship.
+When I asked what her husband told her, she said he could not prove enough hardship.
 She did not know what that really meant.